muratk3n/thirdwave/en/2021/03/power-of-nations-beckley-code.md

 ```

 As we see the $R^2$ of the regression that predicts war outcome from
-Beckley's measure is at 0.26 (highest is 1), is much higher than CINC
+the new measure is at 0.26 (highest is 1), much higher than CINC or
-or GDP.
+GDP.